rbisdorff/Digraph3/docSphinx/tutorial.rst

 It is easy to verify now that the characteristic vector [-1, -1, +1] satisfies the initial kernel equation system; *a3* gives an initial kernel.
 Similarly, the characteristic vector [-1, +1, -1] verifies indeed the terminal kernel equation system and hence *a2* gives a terminal kernel.

 We succeeded in generalizing *Berge*'s kernel equation systems to genuine bipolar-valued digraphs ([BIS-2006a]_).
-The constructive proof, found by M. Pirlot, provided by the way the following fixpoint equation
+The constructive proof, found by M. Pirlot, is based on the following fixpoint equation that may be used for computing bipolar-valued kernel membership vectors

      :math:`T(Y) \; := \; -(Y \circ R) = Y,`

-that may be used for computing bipolar-valued kernel membership vectors.

 Solving bipolar-valued kernel equation systems ..............................................

-*John von Neumann* ([SCH-1985]_) showed indeed that, when a digraph *G(X,R)* is acyclic with a  unique inital kernel *K* characterised by its membership characteristics vector *Yk*, then the following dual bipolar-valued fixpoint equation
+*John von Neumann* ([SCH-1985]_) showed indeed that, when a digraph *G(X,R)* is **acyclic** with a  **unique inital kernel** *K* characterised by its membership characteristics vector *Yk*, then the following dual bipolar-valued fixpoint equation

      :math:`T^2(Y) \; := \; -\big( -(Y \circ R) \circ R) \; = \; Y\;.`

-will admit a stable high and a stable low fixpoint solutions converging both to *Yk*.
+will admit a stable high and a stable low fixpoint solution that converge both to *Yk*.

-Inspired by this crisp fixpoint equation, we observed that for a given bipolar-valued digraph *G(X,R)*, each of its independent and dominant or absorbent choices *Ki* in *X* determines an induced partial subgraph *G(X,R/Ki)* which is acyclyc and admits *Ki* as unique kernel.
+Inspired by this crisp dual fixpoint equation, we observed that for a given bipolar-valued digraph *G(X,R)*, each of its dominant or absorbent prekernels *Ki* in *X* determines an induced **partial graph** *G(X,R/Ki)* which is *acyclyc* and admits *Ki* as unique kernel.

-Following the *von Neumann* fixpoint algorithm, a similar bipolar-valued extended dual fixpoint algorithm, applied to *G(X,R/Ki)*, allows to compute the associated bipolar-valued kernel characteristic vectors *Yi* in polynomial complexity.
+Following the *von Neumann* fixpoint algorithm, a similar bipolar-valued extended dual fixpoint algorithm, applied to *G(X,R/Ki)*, allows to compute hence the associated bipolar-valued kernel characteristic vectors *Yi* in polynomial complexity.

 **Algorithm**

     | *in*  : bipolar-valued digraph *G(X,R)*,
     | *out* : set {*Y1*, *Y2*, .. } of bipolar-valued kernel membership characteristic vectors.

-    1. enumerate all initial and terminal crisp pre-kernels *K*, *K2*, ... in the given bipolar-valued digraph (see the ':ref:`Kernel-Tutorial-label`' tutorial);
+    1. enumerate all initial and terminal crisp prekernels *K*, *K2*, ... in the given bipolar-valued digraph (see the ':ref:`Kernel-Tutorial-label`' tutorial);

     #. for each crisp initial kernel *Ki*: